breadnone/STween/README.md

 - next : Tween chaining via fluent interface.
 - delay : Adds a delay to a queue.
 - styleLerp : Interpolates the IStyle (.style) interface members of a visualElement.
-- lerpThis (float, int, Vectors, Quats, Matrix4x4, Rect) : Directly interpolates a value of certain types.
+- lerpFloat : supported components => TextMeshPro, UIToolkit textElement/fields.
+- lerpVector2 : supported components => TextMeshPro, UIToolkit textElement/fields.
+- lerpVector3 : supported components => TextMeshPro, UIToolkit textElement/fields.
+- lerpVector4 : supported components => TextMeshPro, UIToolkit textElement/fields.
+- lerpMatrix4 : supported components => TextMeshPro, UIToolkit textElement/fields.
-- moveThis : Moves a gameobject/visualElement/ui
+- lerpPosition : Moves a gameobject/visualElement/ui
+- lerpPositionLocal : Moves a gameObject in localSpace.
-- scaleThis : Directly scales a gameOobject/visualElement/ui.
+- lerpScale : Directly scales a gameOobject/visualElement/ui.
-- rotateThis : Rotates a gameObject.
+- lerpRotation : Rotates a gameObject in worldSpace.
+- lerpRotationLocal : Rotate an object in localSpace.
-- widthThis : Sets the width of a visualElement(uitoolkit)
+- lerpWidth : Sets the width of a visualElement(uitoolkit).
-- heightThis : Sets the height of a visualElement(uitoolkit)
+- lerpHeight : Sets the height of a visualElement(uitoolkit).
-- sizeThis : Sets the delta size of a RectTransform
+- lerpSize : Sets the delta size of a RectTransform.
-- colorThis : Interpolates the color of a gameobject/visualElement/ui
+- lerpColor : Interpolates the color of a gameobject/visualElement/ui
 - moveByTag : Moves a gameobject after finding it in the scane by it's tag.
 - scaleByTag : Scales a gameobject after finding it in the scane by it's tag.
 - rotateByTag : Rotates a gameobject after finding it in the scane by it's tag.